savipauk/rewind-engine/README.md

 - CMake + Ninja
 - raylib for the client window, rendering, and input (vendored under `external/raylib`)
 - Dear ImGui for debug UI and metrics overlays (vendored under `external/imgui`)
-- standalone Asio for networking (planned integration)
+- standalone Asio for networking (wired into `core/net`, found via system install)
 - MessagePack or custom binary formats for replay/config serialization where appropriate (planned)

 Note: dependencies required by the current client build are already wired into CMake via vendored sources.